 Start-up Denmark is a scheme for foreign entrepreneurs giving you the opportunity to be granted a Danish residence permit in order to establish and run an innovative growth company.

-Your business idea must be approved by a panel of experts appointed by the Danish Business Authority before SIRI can process your application for a residence and work permit based on the scheme.
+Your business idea must be approved by a panel of experts appointed by the Danish Business Authority before you can submit an application to SIRI for a residence and work permit based on the scheme.

-The scheme can be used by both individuals and teams of up to 3 people who - using a shared business plan - want to start a business together in Denmark through or conduct business through a Danish branch of a foreign self-employment business.
+The scheme can be used by both individuals and teams of up to 3 people who - using a shared business plan - want to start or continue to run a business together in Denmark through or conduct business through a Danish branch of a foreign self-employment business.

 What are the conditions?